 Depending on what your project is, it may take a lot of hard work.
 While hard work can be fun at times, it can also be difficult and exhausting.

 Long hours, time away from family and friends, restrictions on your social life.
 It takes focus, drive, and determination.

 If you are not fully committed to achieving your goal or plan, procrastination will easily take hold.

 Are you willing to make sacrifices?

-More then likely, achieving your dreams or starting a major project will take sacrifices.
-This may either mean some relatively small changes to your lifestyle or some big life-changing ones.
+More than likely, achieving your dreams or starting a major project will involve making sacrifices.
+This may mean some relatively small changes to your lifestyle or some big life-changing ones.